-- 1/2 cup (90g) white chocolate chips, plus a few extra for the tops
+- optional: 1/2 cup (90g) white chocolate chips, plus a few extra for the tops

-- Whisk the flour, salt, baking powder, baking soda, 1 and 1/2 teaspoons cinnamon and pumpkin pie spice together in a large bowl.
+- Whisk the flour, salt, baking powder, baking soda, cinnamon, and pumpkin pie spice together in a large bowl.
 Pour the wet ingredients into the dry ingredients and mix together with a large spoon or rubber spatula.
 The dough will be very soft.
-Fold in white chocolate chips.
-They may not stick to the dough because of the melted butter, but do your best to combine.
+Fold in 1/2 cup white chocolate chips, if using.
+The chips may not stick to the dough because of the melted butter, but do your best to combine.

 - Chilled Dough: If you are chilling the pumpkin cookie dough for longer than 30 minutes, the cookie dough will likely have to sit on the counter at room temperature for at least 15 minutes before scooping/rolling because it will be quite cold and solid.
 The amount of time it needs to sit at room temperature depends on how long the dough has chilled.
-If I chill my cookie dough for around 24 hours, I let it sit at room temperature for about 25 minutes.
+If I chill my cookie dough for around 24 hours, I let it sit at room temperature for about 30 minutes.

 - Be sure to check out my top 5 cookie baking tips AND these are my 10 must-have cookie baking tools.